Daily Forex market analysis - graphical, wave and technical analysis online

 Analysis of Trades and Trading Tips for the Japanese Yen

-The price test at 150.10 occurred when the MACD had already moved significantly above the zero mark, which limited the pair's upside potential, particularly in a bearish market.
-For this reason, I decided not to buy the dollar.
+The price test at 149.27 occurred when the MACD indicator had already moved significantly below the zero line, which limited the pair's downside potential.
+For this reason, I did not sell the dollar.
+Throughout the day, I did not encounter any other suitable entry points.

 Buy Signal

-Scenario #1: Buy USD/JPY when it reaches the entry point around 150.15 (green line on chart) with the goal of rising to the level of 150.84 (thicker green line on chart).
-At 150.84, I plan to exit the buy position and sell in the opposite direction, expecting a 30-35 pip retracement.
-It is best to buy the pair during pullbacks or significant corrections.
-Before buying, ensure the MACD is above zero and just starting to rise.
+Scenario #1: I plan to buy USD/JPY today upon reaching the entry point around 150.03 (green line on the chart), targeting a rise to 150.60 (thicker green line).
+Near 150.60, I plan to exit long positions and open short positions in the opposite direction (expecting a 30–35 pip reversal).
+The best time to buy the pair is during pullbacks or significant dips.
+Important: Before buying, ensure the MACD indicator is above the zero line and beginning to rise.

-Scenario #2: Another buying opportunity arises if the price tests 149.60 twice while the MACD is in oversold territory.
-This would limit the pair's downside potential and trigger a reversal to the upside.
-A rise to the opposite levels of 150.15 and 150.84 can be expected.
+Scenario #2: I also plan to buy USD/JPY if the price tests the 149.69 level twice in a row while the MACD is in oversold territory.
+This will limit the pair's downside and trigger a bullish reversal.
+A rise toward 150.03 and 150.60 can then be expected.

 Sell Signal

-Scenario #1: Selling USD/JPY after breaking below 149.60 (the red line on the chart) could lead to a sharp decline.
-The key target for sellers is 148.83, where I plan to exit and immediately buy in the opposite direction, expecting a 20-25 pip reversal.
-Selling pressure could return at any time.
-Before selling, ensure the MACD is below zero and beginning to decline.
+Scenario #1: I plan to sell USD/JPY only after breaking below 149.69 (red line on the chart), which could lead to a rapid decline.
+The key target for sellers will be 149.07, where I intend to exit short positions and open immediate longs (expecting a 20–25 pip bounce).
+Important: Before selling, ensure the MACD is below the zero line and starting to fall from it.

-Scenario #2: Selling is also planned if the price tests 150.15 twice while the MACD is in overbought territory.
-This would limit the pair's upside potential and lead to a downward reversal to the downside.
-A decline to the opposite level of 149.60 and 148.83 can be expected.
+Scenario #2: I also plan to sell USD/JPY if the price tests 150.03 twice in a row, with the MACD in overbought territory.
+This will limit upside potential and lead to a bearish reversal.
+A decline toward 149.69 and 149.07 may follow.

 What's on the Chart: